RoboCup-Humanoid-TC/GameController/README.md

 from a command line within any directory of this workspace.
 The program accepts command line arguments which can be passed to `cargo` after `--`.
 They override the defaults of the launcher.
-A list of arguments (that is always up to date, in contrast to what would be written here) can by obtained by running with the `-h` option:
+A list of arguments (that is always up to date, in contrast to what would be written here) can be obtained by running with the `-h` option:

 ```bash
 cargo run -- -h
 ```

-to run the GameController for the humanoid league please use the following command in the 'game_controller_app' folder
+To run the GameController for the Humanoid League please use the following command in the `game_controller_app` folder

 ```bash
 cargo run -- -l